 After he sent his message, the admiral leaned back in his chair and stared at the acoustic tiles covering the ceiling.
 What now?
 Whoever is behind this wants something big.
 I can feel it.

 More next time.

-This brings us to a close for this week.
-I hope you found something of interest or at least useful for your own writing.
+This brings us to an end for another week.
+I hope you found something of interest.
 If you have any suggestions for a topic you’d like to read about, please let me know.
 Until the next time, thank you for reading and hope you drop in again.